 Dear Future Terriers,

-While the admissions process at Boston University has always been holistic and decisions have never been solely based on one single factor, such as an SAT or ACT score, the move to test optional for fall 2021/spring 2022 will allow us to add further weight to the important qualities and characteristics that focus more on you, and your academic and personal accomplishments.
+While the admissions process at Boston University has always been holistic and decisions have never been solely based on one single factor, such as an SAT or ACT score, the move to test optional for fall 2022/spring 2023 will allow us to add further weight to the important qualities and characteristics that focus more on you, and your academic and personal accomplishments.

-This policy applies to all undergraduate schools and colleges at Boston University and all scholarship programs.
 Applicants will have the ability to indicate whether they would like us to consider their standardized test scores when they apply.
-International students still will be required to submit the TOEFL, IELTS, or DuoLingo English Test as the primary means for evaluating English-language proficiency.
-This is a temporary, one-year change to BU’s standardized testing policy and one which will be re-evaluated in the spring of 2021.
+International students will still be required to submit the TOEFL, IELTS, or DuoLingo English Test as the primary means for evaluating English-language proficiency.
+This is a temporary change to BU’s standardized testing policy and one which will be re-evaluated in the spring of 2022.

-As we look towards the future, please know that our goal is to continue to bring together students who are united by a common interest in learning and whose varied life circumstances, interests, and talents contribute to the dynamic educational environment of the University.
+As we look toward the future, please know that our goal is to continue to bring together students who are united by a common interest in learning, and whose varied life circumstances, interests, and talents contribute to the dynamic educational environment of the University.

 Best of luck with your college search.

 Dean of Admissions